 Two years ago today my world fell apart.
 What I had thought was real, turned out to be a sham and I lost all perspective of what the truth even was anymore.
 It was on this day my husband had come home and confessed his office affair.

 That was the beginning of five months of anxiety, confusion, anger and despair.
 As the days and weeks unfolded more of the truth came to light and I learned I had been unaware of what was really going on throughout most of our 10 year marriage.
 The shock was enormous and the trauma that ensued was a level of pain I didn’t realise existed.
-I remember an ache in my heart so deep, so complete I felt I could die from it.
+I remember an ache in my heart so deep, so complete I felt I could die.

 Looking back I’m amazed at how I’d had such complete faith in him; it was an unquestioning, almost childlike belief in our relationship.
 It had never occurred to me that he would be unfaithful.
 Had I been able to take a step back to objectively appraise our relationship I might have seen some signs but I was far too entrenched in my belief that he was the right man for me and we were in a ‘normal’ happy marriage.